Inwerpsel/use-theme-editor/README.md

       - No additional CSS
       - Recalculations affect (potentially much) less elements, because cascading no longer needed
       - No specificity challenges at all
-      - Also supports regular CSS
+      - Also supports regular CSS edits

 - Determine / infer property types
   - examples + libs